-Bipolar disorder involves a condition that occurs in the brain causing a person to have extreme moods and behaviors.
-For some people, bipolar disorder can even cause impairment in the way they function.
+Bipolar disorder, previously known as manic depression, involves a condition that occurs in the brain causing a person to have extreme moods and behaviors.
+For some people, the condition can even cause impairment in the way they function.
 In fact, according to the National Institute of Mental Health, approximately 82.9% of adults with bipolar in the U.S. experience serious cognitive impairment—meaning they have trouble concentrating and making decisions (it can also disrupt memory and the way they function overall).

 One major area of concern in relation to bipolar disorder is suicide.
 Recent research revealed that an estimated 20% of people with bipolar disorder (mostly untreated) end their life by suicide, and between 20% to 60% attempt suicide at least once during their lifetime.

 As grim as these statistics are, there are many people diagnosed with bipolar disorder that, when treated, go on to live enjoyable, productive, and successful lives.
 It’s important to understand that if you or a loved one is experiencing symptoms of bipolar disorder—you are not alone!

 At Futures of Recovery Healthcare, we provide comprehensive, personalized treatment for bipolar disorder.
 We have a team of compassionate, licensed care providers—doctors, psychotherapists, case managers, wellness professionals, nurses—who specialize in helping people with mental illness reduce and manage their symptoms.
 Our ultimate goal is to help encourage a vibrant and fulfilling life moving forward.